Architected/next-js-sample-app/app.md

 ## 7 Next Steps

 For instructions to run the app in distributed mode [click here](/dapp.md).
+This configuration enables web3 capabilities and allows for creation of NFTs from the uploaded images.

-This extends the file manager app with web3 capabilities and allows for creation of NFTs from the uploaded images.
+If you would like to download and setup the react native / expo companion app for the file manager [click here](https://github.com/Architected/react-native-sample-app).